WebAssembly/threads/proposals/threads/Overview.md

 The notify operator takes two operands: an address operand and a count as an unsigned `i32`.
 The operation will notify as many waiters as are waiting on the same effective address, up to the maximum as specified by `count`.
 The operator returns the number of waiters that were woken as an unsigned `i32`.
-Note that if the notify operator is used with an unshared linear memory, the number of waiters will always be zero.
+Note that there is no way to create a waiter on unshared linear memory from within Wasm, so if the notify operator is used with an unshared linear memory, the number of waiters will always be zero unless the host has created such a waiter.

   * `memory.atomic.notify`: notify `count` threads waiting on the given address via `memory.atomic.wait32` or `memory.atomic.wait64`